Restoring and rehabilitating Penhallow House will have a major impact on the Museum’s mission.

 Penhallow House.
 David J. Murray/ClearEyePhoto.com

-On October 10-11, 2023, the house was carefully lifted approximately 10 feet into the air using hydraulics, structural steel, and cribbing.
-After the house is lifted, gravel and filter fabric will be added to the basement to encourage drainage to perimeter drains and the City of Portsmouth’s stormwater system, and a new foundation will be created.
-Alix Martin, Strawbery Banke Archaeologist, will monitor as work is carried out in the basement.
+The Museum contracted with Preservation Timber Framing, a well-known building preservation company with over 30 years of experience working on historic structures, to conduct the restoration.
+On October 10-11, 2023, the house was carefully lifted approximately 10 feet using hydraulics, structural steel, and cribbing.
+Gravel and filter fabric were added to the basement to encourage drainage to perimeter drains and the City of Portsmouth’s stormwater system, and a new foundation was created.

 Funding for the Penhallow House restoration was provided in part by grants from the National Endowment for the Humanities: Democracy Demands Wisdom (NEH) and the New Hampshire Land and Community Heritage Investment Program (LCHIP).
 Additionally, funding came through the Cogswell Benevolent Trust, the Samuel P. Hunt Foundation, an anonymous foundation, and the McIninch Foundation, as well as from private donations to the Building Community: the Campaign for Strawbery Banke